zeroIndex0/gitTest/README.md

 So we would run the following command:
 ##### WARNING:
 #### Back Up All Data Before Attempting
-If you create a new repo and want to push existing code you have to the new repo,
+If you create a new repo and want to push existing code to the new repo,
-do not use this, since this pulls it will erase the data you have currently in your folder.
+do not use this method.
+This pulls and it will erase the data you have currently in your folder with whatever you currently have in the repo.
 Either start over, seek answers elsewhere, or add the files first through github then rebase.
 ```
 git -c http.sslVerify=false pull --rebase origin master
 ```
 we have to pass in the remote and the branch for this to work, which is why we have origin master added.
-According to git the 'rebase' functionality is to "Reapply commits on top of another base tip"
+According to git, the 'rebase' functionality is to "Reapply commits on top of another base tip"
 Some say this is bad practice, but for the simple little repos trying to figure things out, it works.